mraad/spark-pip/README.md

 0|EC02|ECU-AZU|Azuay|EC|ECU|Ecuador|555881|Province|Provincia|8788.83|3393.37|1|0|MULTIPOLYGON (((-79.373981904060528 -3.3344269140348786, ...
 ```

-Note that in the above sample, the point fields are separated by a comma, where the polygon fields are separated by a pipe `|`.
+Note that in the above sample, the geometry point fields are separated by a comma, where the feature fields are separated by a pipe `|`.
 The delimited characters can be defined at execution time.

 __Update: Nov 4, 2016__

 - JDK 8 is a requirement.
 - Updated the map phase where, rather than sending to the reducer the whole geometry for each grid cell key, now the _clipped_ geometry for a cell is sent to the reducer phase.
-This reduced the memory consumption and network bandwidth to transfer larger geometries.
+This reduced memory consumption and network bandwidth in transferring smaller geometries.
 - Updated Docker content to Spark 1.6.2 and JDK 8 to accommodate the clip function in `org.geotools:gt-main:15.2`.

 ## Building the Project